etijskens/et-micc/tutorials/tutorial-6/TUTORIAL-6.rst

 and run the tests again to see that they succeed, meaning that the binary modules were built, and that the auto-build feature was successfully engaged.

-If the project needs other packages, you would continue to have :py:exc:`ModuleNotFoundError`s.
+If the project needs other packages, you would continue to have :py:exc:`ModuleNotFoundError` exceptions.
-Each time you] ``pip install`` the missing package, and run the test until no more :py:exc:`ModuleNotFoundError`s arise and you are good to go.
+Each time you] ``pip install`` the missing package, and run the test until no more :py:exc:`ModuleNotFoundError` exceptions arise and you are good to go.

 A bash script for creating and activating the virtual environment may be practical, e.g. :file:`micc-setup`, stored in some directory which is on your system PATH::